-The valuation methodology used in the determination of the changes in fair value of financial instruments for which Level III inputs were used at March 31, 2024 and December 31, 2023 included a combination of the present value approach and multiple probability simulation approach.
+The valuation methodology used in the determination of the changes in fair value of financial assets for which Level III inputs were used at June 30, 2024 included the discounted cash flow approach.
+The valuation methodology used in the determination of the changes in fair value of financial liabilities for which Level III inputs were used at June 30, 2024 and December 31, 2023 included a combination of the present value approach and multiple probability simulation approach.